-CEGA has supported transformative research that leverages innovative data science approaches across a number of sectors:
+CEGA supports transformative research that leverages innovative data science approaches across a number of sectors:

-CEGA is committed to driving the adoption of cutting-edge methods and data, and the development of relevant public resources, in addition to developing and testing new DS4D tools and approaches.
-We’re doing this through partnerships with a wide range of stakeholders, including global technology companies, telecommunications companies, satellite companies, and innovation-minded research and policy partners.
-If you are interested in partnering with CEGA to develop, test, or train stakeholders on new DS4D approaches, please contact Sam Fishman firstname.lastname@example.org.
+CEGA is committed to driving the adoption of cutting-edge methods and data through the development of relevant public resources, protections, and through testing new DS4D tools and approaches.
+We do this in partnership with global technology companies, telecommunications companies, satellite companies, innovation-minded researchers, and decision-makers.
+If you are interested in partnering with CEGA to develop, test, or train stakeholders on new DS4D approaches, please contact Sean Luna McAdams.

-The Geo4Dev initiative is a collaboration between CEGA, New Light Technologies Inc., and 3IE building a hub for rigorous academic research and training that exploits geospatial data for the targeting, design, and evaluation of social and economic development programs.
-The initiative drives the development of new analytical tools and methods for conducting geospatial analysis across diverse sectors related to poverty and development including agriculture and food security, urbanization, climate change, humanitarian crisis, and disaster relief.
-Visit the Geo4.dev website and explore our curated...
+The Geo4Dev initiative applies geospatial data to target, design, and evaluate social and economic development programs.
+A collaboration between CEGA, New Light Technologies Inc., and 3IE, the initiative drives the development of new analytical tools and methods for conducting geospatial analysis across diverse sectors related to poverty and development, including agriculture and food security, urbanization, climate change, humanitarian crisis, and disaster relief. ...

 Design & Dev by Wonderland Collective